lawrennd/old_talks/_data-science/includes/data-science-as-debugging.md

 it needs to be deployed in an environment that monitors it.
 We cannot rely on an individual’s decision making to ensure the quality of all our systems.
-We need to create an environment that includes quality controls, checks and bounds, tests, all designed to ensure that assumptions made about this foreign code base are remaining valid.}
+We need to create an environment that includes quality controls, checks, and bounds, tests, all designed to ensure that assumptions made about this foreign code base are remaining valid.}

 \notes{This situation is akin to what we are doing when we incorporate data in